btcguide/btcguide.github.io/_pages/known-issues/complexity.md

 See [Verifying Your Receive Addresses](verify-receive-address/).

 #### Multisig Recognizes Humans Are Imperfect
-It turns out that cryptoraphy in meatspace is very challenging.
+It turns out that cryptography in meatspace is very challenging.
 It is far harder to execute a single-key signature scheme *perfectly* vs executing a multi-sig scheme *decently*, and the latter is far more secure than the former (see [here](/why-multisig) for more details).

 ## Limited Airdrop/Fork Support